Manecas1221212/romance/chapter_08.md

 "Three o'clock.
 They waited twenty minutes."

-"I had a call with Whitmore Industries."
+"I had a call with Meridian Partners.
+You sent me the invite."

 Tom frowned.
-"We don't have a client called Whitmore Industries."
+"I didn't send you any invite.
+We don't have a client called Meridian Partners."

 Anna opened her calendar.
 The three o'clock slot now read: **Sanderson Q3 Review**.
-The Whitmore invite had vanished.
+The Meridian Partners invite had vanished, and when she checked her email, there was no record of Tom sending it.

 "Tom, I swear—"